Thank you for reading our post, please rate this article at the end.

 - Mix all the ingredients in a large bowl and season with salt and black pepper.

-- Divide the tossed ingredients into four portions, placing them on the tin foils.
+- Divide the tossed ingredients into four portions and place them on the tin foil.

 - Fold the foils tightly and place them on the grill to cook over the campfire for about 25 minutes.

-Are you caving for a savory and meaty flavor?
+Are you craving a savory and meaty flavor?
 No problem.

 Add sliced sausages or bacon when tossing the mixture to make the recipe more enjoyable and tasty.